 If your case is not particularly strong, arbitration may be a better option as it brings a better chance of recovering at least some compensation.
 Arbitration also offers the possibility of entering proceedings with a “high-low agreement.”

-Under this agreement, both parties consent to a minimum and maximum payment.
+Under this arbitration agreement, both parties consent to a minimum and maximum payment.
 No matter who the arbitrator sides with, you cannot receive less than the minimum or more than the maximum.

-There are many factors to consider when deciding whether to go to arbitration and having a skilled car accident lawyer help you with that decision puts you in the best position to see a favorable outcome.
+There are many factors to consider when deciding whether to go to arbitration, and having a skilled car accident lawyer help you with that decision puts you in the best position to see a favorable outcome.

 Arbitration vs. Mediation

-Arbitration and mediation are both forms of “Alternative Dispute Resolutions” (ADRs) used in the State of Georgia to facilitate car accident claim decisions.
-However, in mediation, a mediator helps both sides come to a settlement agreement through compromise.
-In arbitration, the sides present their positions to the arbitrator, but the arbitrator alone decides the outcome without additional discussion with either side.
+Arbitration and mediation are both forms of Alternative Dispute Resolution (ADR) used in the State of Georgia to facilitate decisions on car accident claims.
+However, in mediation, a mediator helps both sides reach a settlement through compromise.

+Now you know what it means when a car accident claim goes to arbitration.
 A car accident lawyer who understands your needs and the arbitration process is who you need representing you when your car accident case goes to arbitration.
-Connect with the Strong Arm of Georgia by visiting John Foy & Associates’ contact page today.
-Your attorney will listen to you, building and presenting a strong case so you can receive the settlement you need to recover.

-404-400-4000 or complete a Free Case Evaluation form
+(404) 400-4000 or complete a Free Case Evaluation form